Wednesday 29th June 2016

 Before considering anything else, you need to decide what the objective of your contest will be.
 Do you want to use the competition to target new customers or do you want to use it to increase loyalty and repeat purchasing amongst your existing ones?

-with a new product launch.
+You could even time your contest to coincide with a new product launch.
 Offering the chance to win a new or even unreleased product is sure to increase the buzz around your launch and send search traffic towards your site.

-likely to be more receptive to being included in future email marketing campaigns.
+Whether you’re targeting new or existing customers, anyone who takes part in your contest is likely to have an interest in your products and eCommerce site.
+They are therefore more likely to be more receptive to being included in future email marketing campaigns.
 Following up on the data you gather during a contest could well deliver more sales than the contest itself.

 But the data you gather doesn’t have to stop at email addresses.
 If you include a questionnaire in your contest submission, you could gather data from customers on anything from their experience of using your site, to their opinion of your product range.